 - Act as an advocate for the care recipient, changing the care received or providing advice;

 - Review or manage the care plan in consultation with the individual.

 Carers working with Elder and medication

 It’s Elder’s position that self-employed carers who use our platform to connect to care recipients can only prompt the care recipients to take their medication, as we don’t assess the self-employed carer’s skill base/qualifications for administering medication.

 Tips on handling the medication of a loved one or a client

-Whether you’re a family member supporting your loved one with their medication, or a carer helping someone in a professional capacity, our Clinical Team has put together this handy guide on how to assist someone with medication safely.
+Whether you’re a family member supporting your loved one with their medication, or a self-employed carer helping someone in a professional capacity, our Clinical Team has put together this handy guide on how to assist someone with medication safely.

 a) the medication has been prescribed and dispensed for the person or is a ‘homely remedy’ (including over-the-counter medicines, complementary therapies and herbal preparations); and